Module overview

 Syllabus

-During the 10-day fieldcourse, located in Falmouth, you will get at least four days sea time working from a variety of boats collecting samples and data that describe the marine chemistry, physics and biology of the estuarine and coastal environment around Falmouth.
+During the fieldcourse, located in Plymouth, you will get three days sea time working from a variety of boats collecting samples and data that describe the marine chemistry, physics and biology of the estuarine and coastal environment around Plymouth and the Western Approaches.
 Each group will work from the top of the estuary to about 15 miles offshore during the fieldcourse.
-By the end of the course a dataset will exist describing the water-column characteristics for 7-10 days.
-Each of the undergraduate groups will work with their tutor and other staff to plan and execute each fieldwork day and subsequent sample and data analysis days.
+By the end of the course a dataset will exist describing the water-column characteristics for 12 days.
+Each of the undergraduate groups will work with their tutor and other staff to plan and execute each fieldwork day and subsequent sample and data analysis following the baotwork.
+Full analysis of the data sets will take place on return to Southampton in the Autumn term along with oral presentations of the group work.

 Learning to work within a group, taking a variety of roles and planning your activities within time and facility restrictions are all important skills that you will gain during the course.
-Lectures given during the course will assist you and your group in producing a clear and informative group logbook and data CD-ROM (assessed), a web-based report of your group data and their analysis.
+Lectures given during the course will assist you and your group in producing a clear and informative group logbook and data analysis.

 A group presentation outlining your results in which all students will present a section of the work (assessed) will take place in week 3 of Semester 1 of the following academic year.
-An individual holistic report (six pages), describing the estuarine and coastal marine 'system' around Falmouth will be handed in by the end of week 4 Semester 1 of the following academic year (assessed).
+An individual holistic report (300 words maximum), describing the estuarine and coastal marine 'system' around Falmouth will be handed in December of the following academic year (assessed).

 Learning and Teaching